currawong-project/libcw/notes.md

 - The signal srate should determine the sample rate used by a given processor.
 The system sample rate should only be used a default/fallback value.
 Processors that have mandatory signal inputs should never need to also have an srate parameter.
+Consider a network with a variable sample rate.

 - Implement user-defined-proc preset application.